WyvnWolf/esp32-nesemu/README.rst

 Display
 -------

+Using "make menuconfig" select the "Nofrendo ESP32-specific configuration" and change the hardware to ESP32 Hackerbox #20.
+This setting will correct the pins below and rotate the screen properly.

+Below is the original documentation for the display:
 To display the NES output, please connect a 320x240 ili9341-based SPI display to the ESP32 in this way:

     =====  =======================